Joseph Carter Abbott: U.S. Senate

+Later political activities

-Upon leaving the Senate, he conducted a lumber manufacturing business and served as editor of the Wilmington Post.
-He also received federal offices from both Presidents Rutherford Hayes and Ulysses S. Grant, including serving as collector of the port of Wilmington, inspector of posts along the eastern line of the southern coast during the Rutherford B. Hayes Administration, and special agent of the United States Treasury Department.
+Upon leaving the Senate, Abbott served as editor of the Wilmington Post.
+He also received federal offices from both Presidents Ulysses S. Grant and Rutherford B. Hayes, including serving as collector of the port of Wilmington, inspector of posts along the eastern line of the southern coast during the Rutherford B. Hayes administration, and special agent of the United States Treasury Department.
 From August 1869, he served as editor of the Wilmington Post, a Republican organ of good quality for the era.
 However, he never again achieved any real status as a party leader.

-He established the town of Abbottsburg, North Carolina.
+Abbot was appointed U.S. Customs Collector of the Port of Wilmington by President Grant.
+He served from May 16, 1874 until March 27, 1878.
+As a result of the Compromise of 1877 and the election of Rutherford B. Hayes as U.S. president, Abbot was removed from the Republican National Committee, though the new president appointed him as a customs inspector.
+Despite continued support from federal Republican administrations, his political status in North Carolina Republican politics dwindled.

+Death and legacy

-He was originally buried in the National Cemetery in Wilmington, North Carolina.
-He was reinterred in 1887 at Valley Cemetery in Manchester, New Hampshire.
+With his political prospects and business ventures spent, Abbott spent much of his later life withdrawn to Wilmington and involved in church activities.
+He died in Wilmington following an illness on October 8, 1881.
+Originally buried in the U.S. National Cemetery in Wilmington, he was reinterred in 1887 at Valley Cemetery in Manchester, New Hampshire.
 Despite three marriages, he died childless.
-His political legacy is not much better, with the Dictionary of American Biography writing that "The historians of the state even now mention him only to condemn him."
+A local chapter of the Grand Army of the Republic was named for him.
+The historian J. G. de Roulhac Hamilton was critical of his career in his 1914 work, Reconstruction in North Carolina.